alexharri/website/posts/canvas-to-ascii.md

   ]}
 />

 There are trade offs to consider here.
 As the range gets smaller, the quality of the results drops.
 If we pick a range of $6$, for example, the only possible lightness values are $0$, $0.2$, $0.4$, $0.6$, $0.8$ and $1$.
-That _does_ affect the quality of the ASCII rendering.
+That noticeably affects the quality of character picks.

 At the same time, if we increase the possible number of keys, we need more memory to store them.
 Additionally, the cache hit rate might be very low, especially when the cache is relatively empty.

+I ended up picking a range of $8$.
+It's a large enough range that quality doesn't suffer too much while keeping the cache size reasonably low.

 Cached lookups are incredibly fast -- fast enough that lookup performance just isn't a concern anymore ($100$K lookups take a few ms on my Macbook).
 And if we prepopulate the cache, we can expect consistently fast performance, though I encountered no problems just lazily populating the cache.

-On my Macbook, both the brute force and the $k$-d tree approaches were performant enough.
-However, since I needed the examples in this post to perform well on mobile, I ended up using this cached lookups with the $k$-d tree.
-That runs fast enough on my iPhone.
-Hopefully it runs fast enough on whatever device you're reading this on!

 ## Appendix II: GPU acceleration